zyn-org/zyn/docs/PROTOCOL.md

 ### CONNECT

-Initiates a connection to the Entangle server.
+Initiates a connection to the Narwhal server.

 **Direction**: Client → Server